 Section 4 Primary Members shall be entitled to the privileges of membership which shall include attendance to Forum meetings, holding office, and/or serving on committees and representing the Forum when elected or appointed to do so.

-Section 5 Alternate Members shall be entitled to the privileges of membership which shall include attendance to Forum meetings, and/or serving on NAF Forum committees (Awards, Bylaws, Data, Education and Orientation, Nominating and Strategic Planning).
+Section 5 Alternate Members shall be entitled to the privileges of membership which shall include attendance to Forum meetings, and/or serving on NAF Forum committees (Awards, Bylaws, Data, Education and Orientation, Nominating and Strategic Planning).NAF Representatives for MALPH, MDCH, MPHA and COMON must be registered nurses.

 Section 6 All members will receive communications through the MALPH list serve.